imsrv01/crypto/blockchain.md

 ### Decentralize
 bank (freeze ur funds)

 Robinhood (stopped trading of stock..)

 Each node is running its own block chain software.

 Node operators(runs programs) - Individuals

 Node - single instance in a decentralize network

+Nodes - keeps list of transaction that occur on chain.

 ### Transparency and flexibility
 Everything happening on chain can see